-Product returns should be handled through a Hospital or Surgical Sales Representative or the Allergan Customer Care Department at 1.800.766.0171.
+Product returns should be handled through an Allergan Breast Aesthetics Surgical Sales Representative or the Allergan Customer Care Department at 1.800.766.0171.
 Return value is based on time limitations.
 All package seals must be intact to be eligible for return.
 Returned products may be subject to a restocking charge.